 Last but not least, you should think about giving your house a new paint job.
 If the person from whom you’re inheriting the house had lived in the home for a while, you may find that the paint has faded over the years.
 A new paint job can do wonders for a house, making it look fresh and modern (as well as having the extra benefit of hiding any persistent smells).
 If you only have enough funds for one upgrade, make it a new paint job.
 Just be sure to pick a neutral color scheme so that you keep your potential buyer’s pool as wide open as possible.

 When your loved one passes a house on to you, they do so because they want to give you a gift.
-But selling an inherited house may make the most sense instead of keeping it, taking on the burden and cost of extra maintenance and/or becoming an instant landlord.
-You’ve just read 3 things you can do in Hawaii to prepare your inherited house for the sale.
+But selling an inherited house may make the most sense instead of keeping it, taking on the burden and cost of extra maintenance, and/or becoming an instant landlord.
+You’ve just read 3 things you can do in Hawaii to prepare your inherited house for sale.
 What will you do now?